 Based in Gent/Brussels, Belgium

-I thank my main inspiration to make this game to a book called ‘What Are You Looking At’ by Will Gompertz.
-In Dutch (my mother tongue) they changed the title and it freely translates to ‘My little sister can do this as well.
+In 2018 Thomas was reading a book called ‘What Are You Looking At’ by Will Gompertz.
+In Dutch (his mother tongue) the title was changed and it freely translates to ‘My little sister can do this as well.
 Why modern art is art.’
-I’ve always had a difficult relation with modern art and when I saw the book in a bookshop in Ghent I thought: “That’s something I also think sometimes, although I know it’s not really true” so I decided to read it.
+Thomas has a technical background but very artistical parents.
+He's always had a complex relation with modern art so this title triggered him.
 It’s an anecdotal and informative book which sketches the chronology of the origins of modern art, from the impressionists to the present.
-You go on a journey and read about where the artists lived and worked, who their friends were and what drove them to make their art.
-It was the period just after postimpressionisme - the period of cubism, suprematism, the style - that attracted me the most.
+You go on a journey and read about where these artists lived and worked, who their friends were and what drove them to make their art.
+It was the period after postimpressionisme - the period of cubism, suprematism, the style - that attracted Thomas the most.

-During a night of light insomnia I decided to try to write a Mondrian-painting generator which randomly generated paintings based on some parameters such a nr. of planes in total, nr. of cuts and nr. of color-planes.
-Then I thought it would be nice if the user could manipulate the paintings as a way of ‘becoming the artist’.
-A little puzzle mechanic was added an ‘Please, Touch The Artwork’ was born.
+During a night of light insomnia Thomas wanted to try writing a Mondrian-painting generator which randomly generated paintings in Mondrian's famouse Composition in Red, Blue, Yellow style.
+He thought it would be nice if the user could manipulate the paintings as a way of ‘becoming the artist’.
+A little puzzle mechanic was added and ‘Please, Touch The Artwork’ was born.

 - Simple controls (single-touch)

 - Color-blind options

 - Available on (almost) all mobile platforms

 - Get to know the story behind Mondriaan and De Stijl

 - Unlock parts of the story as you progress